bbauska/JS-Keywords/README.md

     compatible with older browsers and environments.
   - Functional Programming: A programming paradigm that emphasizes the use of pure functions and avoids changing state or mutable data.
   - Recursion: A technique in which a function calls itself to solve a problem by breaking it down into smaller subproblems.
-Regular Expression: A sequence of characters that forms a search pattern, used for pattern matching and string manipulation.
+  - Regular Expression: A sequence of characters that forms a search pattern, used for pattern matching and string manipulation.
-Web APIs: APIs provided by the browser or other web services that allow developers to interact with various aspects of web technologies, such as accessing geolocation, manipulating audio and video, or working with local storage.
+  - Web APIs: APIs provided by the browser or other web services that allow developers to interact with various aspects of web technologies, such as accessing geolocation, manipulating audio and video, or working with local storage.
-Data Manipulation: Techniques for manipulating and transforming data, such as filtering, sorting, and mapping arrays.
+  - Data Manipulation: Techniques for manipulating and transforming data, such as filtering, sorting, and mapping arrays.
-Fetch API: A modern JavaScript API for making
-HTTP requests and retrieving data from servers, replacing older techniques like XMLHttpRequest.
+  - Fetch API: A modern JavaScript API for making HTTP requests and retrieving data from servers, replacing older techniques like XMLHttpRequest.
-Promise Chaining: The practice of chaining multiple promises together to create a sequential flow of asynchronous operations.
+  - Promise Chaining: The practice of chaining multiple promises together to create a sequential flow of asynchronous operations.
-Data Validation: The process of ensuring that input data meets specific criteria or constraints, preventing errors or unexpected behavior.
+  - Data Validation: The process of ensuring that input data meets specific criteria or constraints, preventing errors or unexpected behavior.
-Error Logging: The practice of recording and tracking errors that occur in a web application for debugging and monitoring purposes.
+  - Error Logging: The practice of recording and tracking errors that occur in a web application for debugging and monitoring purposes.
-Progressive Web Apps (PWAs): Web applications that leverage modern web technologies to provide a native-like experience, including offline capabilities and push notifications.
+  - Progressive Web Apps (PWAs): Web applications that leverage modern web technologies to provide a native-like experience, including offline capabilities and push notifications.
-Browser Compatibility: The process of ensuring that a web application works correctly and consistently across different web browsers and versions.
+  - Browser Compatibility: The process of ensuring that a web application works correctly and consistently across different web browsers and versions.
-Performance
-Optimization:
-Techniques
-for
-improving the speed and efficiency of a web application, such as minimizing network requests, optimizing code execution, and caching.
+  - Performance Optimization: Techniques for improving the speed and efficiency of a web application, such as minimizing network requests, optimizing code execution, and caching.
-Debugging Tools: Tools and techniques used to identify and fix errors and bugs in JavaScript code, including browser developer tools, linters, and code analyzers
+  - Debugging Tools: Tools and techniques used to identify and fix errors and bugs in JavaScript code, including browser developer tools, linters, and code analyzers.